-Cleaning up with façade gommage®
+Cleaning up with façade gommage®.

 A London-based specialist contractor is making itself popular with building owners thanks to a novel method of scaffold-free façade cleaning.

-David Taylor from Construction Index reports
+By David Taylor, Construction Index

 Maintaining the external fabric of an old building generally involves repairs to the masonry, roof and openings.
 In most cases, this will mean routinely repointing the brickwork, re-slating the roof and painting the window frames.
 Actually cleaning the façade and removing years of built-up grime is done on a far less frequent basis – and with good reason.